Informfully/Documentation/docs/source/experiment.rst

 It allows researchers to easily create and send out surveys within one seamless interface.
 Please read the above entry on the details and functionalities of this survey tool.

-We do understand that not ever use case will require surveys.
+We do understand that not every use case will require a survey.
 It is for this reason that the inclusion of user surveys is an optional component.
-Researchers can skip this step is there is no requirement of getting user feedback.
+Researchers can skip this step because there is no requirement for getting user feedback.

 .. image:: img/tutorial_screenshots/tutorial_1.jpg
    :width: 700